Le Lyrial current position

 Review of Le Lyrial

-Launched in 2015, Le Lyrial is the newest in a series of four identical Compagnie du Ponant cruise ships, together with L'Austral, Le Boreal and Le Soleal.
+The 2015-built MS Le Lyrial cruise ship is the 4th (last) in a 4-ship series of same-designed Ponant-owned megayachts, with sisterships L'Austral, Le Boreal and Le Soleal.
 All these vessels feature ice-strengthened hulls, sleek-design superstructures, Zodiacs for ship-to-shore landing and coastal cruising itinerary routes (featuring overnight stays, long port days and late evening departures).

 History - construction and ownership

-The 10,700-ton, 264-passenger cruise ship Le Lyrial is named after the Lyra constellation.
+The 264-passenger ship Le Lyrial is named after the Lyra constellation.
 Its interior decor is inspired by the Vega star (in Lyra constellation).
-The elegant yacht has 6 decks, casual grill restaurant and chic main dining room, open decks, classy evening entertainment, multiple observation areas (onboard elevators service decks 2 to 6).
+The elegant yacht has 6 decks, casual grill restaurant, and chic main dining room, open decks, classy evening entertainment, multiple observation areas (onboard elevators service decks 2 to 6).

 Cruise itinerary program